Litter Hero – Queensland Country Bank Stadium

 Data Collection & Reporting

 With the help of volunteers and Tangaroa Blue staff, the Litter Hero team split up the area in groups and collected litter into branded bins.
-This was then sorted into each debris category and recorded into the AMDI database.
+This was then sorted into each debris category and recorded into the AMDI Database.

 Results and Reflections